StetHD/tarifa-book/configurations/index.md

 ##### signing

 The `signing` attribute defines all _signing labels_ needed in the projet.
-On a fresh created project it looks like:
+In a freshly created project it looks like:

 ``` json
 {